GoogleCloudPlatform/fda-mystudies/documentation/architecture.md

 Some of the terms used in this document include:

 1.  *Participant*: A mobile app user is referred to as a participant when he/she enrolls into a study and is associated with a unique participant id.
 A single mobile app user can be associated with multiple studies and is a unique participant in each study.
-2.  *Administrator*: Users of the `Study builder` UI and `Participant manager` UI are referred to as administrators.
+1.  *Administrator*: Users of the `Study builder` UI and `Participant manager` UI are referred to as administrators.
 These administrators could be researchers, clinical coordinators, sponsor personnel or site investigators and staff.
-3.  *Study content*: All the content that is required to carry out a study, which could include study eligibility criteria, consent forms, questionnaires or response types.
+1.  *Study content*: All the content that is required to carry out a study, which could include study eligibility criteria, consent forms, questionnaires or response types.
-4.  *Response data*: The responses provided by a participant to questionnaires and activities that are presented as part of a study.
+1.  *Response data*: The responses provided by a participant to questionnaires and activities that are presented as part of a study.
-5.  *HealthCare APIs*: Google Healthcare API is a fully managed, highly scalable, enterprise-grade development environment for building clinical and analytics solutions securely on Google Cloud for storing, maintaining, and backing up personal health information(PHI)
+1.  *HealthCare APIs*: Google Healthcare API is a fully managed, highly scalable, enterprise-grade development environment for building clinical and analytics solutions securely on Google Cloud for storing, maintaining, and backing up personal health information(PHI)
-6.  *FHIR*: Fast Healthcare Interoperability Resources (FHIR) is a healthcare data standard with an application programming interface (API) for representing and exchanging electronic health records (EHR)
+1.  *FHIR*: Fast Healthcare Interoperability Resources (FHIR) is a healthcare data standard with an application programming interface (API) for representing and exchanging electronic health records (EHR)
-7.  *DID*: De-identification(DID) is the process of removing identifying information from data.
+1.  *DID*: De-identification(DID) is the process of removing identifying information from data.
 The GCP DID API detects sensitive data in FHIR resources, such as protected health information (PHI), and then uses a de-identification transformation to mask, delete, or otherwise obscure the data.
-8.  *Consent*: The GCP Consent Management API stores the consent information application receives from users, keep track of what data is permitted for each use case, and helps the application utilize data only as directed by users.
+1.  *Consent*: The GCP Consent Management API stores the consent information application receives from users, keep track of what data is permitted for each use case, and helps the application utilize data only as directed by users.
-9.  *BigQuery*: Google BigQuery is a cloud-based enterprise data warehouse that offers rapid SQL queries and interactive analysis of massive datasets.
+1.  *BigQuery*: Google BigQuery is a cloud-based enterprise data warehouse that offers rapid SQL queries and interactive analysis of massive datasets.
+1. *Identity Platform*: GCP IDP is a customer identity and access management platform that helps organizations add identity and access management functionality to their applications, and protect user accounts

 ## Platform components